COSC111-sudoku-solver/sudoku-solver/README.md

 Check that `eng.traineddata ` is in the directory using the `ls` command.

-If it isn't in the directory, download the file and move it to the `$TESSDATA_PREFIX` directory.
+If it isn't in the directory, download the file from [here](https://github.com/tesseract-ocr/tessdata) and move it to the `$TESSDATA_PREFIX` directory.

 ## Using it as a CLI program

-**Note**: The computer vision algorithm to detect and process the sudoku grid isn't very sophisticated.
-In short this is the algorithm:
+**Note**: The computer vision algorithm used to detect and process the sudoku grid isn't very sophisticated.
+In short, this is the algorithm:

 1. load the image
 2. crop the image by detecting external borders (no perspective transform)
 3. split the cells by detecting contours of the cell in the grid (very error prone)
 4. feed the cells one by one into an `tesseract-ocr` (very slow)

-As such, it's best not to use it on sudoku puzzles taken through a camera.
-Furthermore, from testing, these sudoku sites work best with the program (from best to worst):
+As such, it's best not to use it on sudoku puzzles images taken through a camera.
+From testing, these sudoku sites work best with the program (from best to worst):

 1. [websudoku](https://www.websudoku.com/)
 2. [printable sudoku](https://sudoku.com/sudoku-printable)